medeiros/brazil-tweets-realtime/README.md

 # Brazil Tweets Realtime

-Reads tweets from Brazil location, group then by state and then presents consolidated data
+This is a Tweeter streaming application, It reads realtime tweets from Brazil location, group then by state and then presents consolidated data.

+### Technologies

+- Kafka
+- Storm
+- Cassandra